andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

 from
     [dbo].[202301-divvy-tripdata]
 where
-    -- Check if each column is blank using COALESCE and NULLIF functions coalesce(nullif(ride_id, ''), '') = ''
+    coalesce(nullif(ride_id, ''), '') = ''
     and coalesce(nullif(rideable_type, ''), '') = ''
     and coalesce(nullif(started_at, ''), '') = ''